quattor/quattor.github.com/_posts/2015-03-03-grenoble-workshop-summary.md

 UGent manages RHEL7 machines since last summer.
 Several minor issues with pull requests open:
 - AII Kickstart config
   - KS variant available but misnamed `rhel7rc` instead of `el7`
-- LVM: several commands require --force flag
+- LVM: several commands require `--force` flag

-Major issue: `ncm-chkconfig`, started to work `ncm-systemd`
+Major issue: `ncm-chkconfig`, started to work on `ncm-systemd`
 * RHEL7 provides a `chkconfig` wrapper but `--list` doesn't work
 * `ncm-systemd` can digest the `ncm-chkconfig` configuration, opening the path for some "backward compatibility": details still to be figured out
 * Gabor: the service configuration should be independent of a particular component, as it is the case for interfaces...